 Bulk Water Charges

-Base Rate is the same as the base rates listed above
+Water Availability Rate (base rate) is the same as listed above.

 Infrastructure Rehabilitation Fee